-Successful BRIDGE students pursue all academic majors offered by the College.
-They have continued onto graduate school and have entered professions such as accounting, education, law and medicine.
+MAP students pursue all academic majors offered by the College.
+They have continued into graduate school and have entered professions such as accounting, education, law, and medicine.

-Students admitted to the BRIDGE Program are chosen not only for what they may expect to gain from their time here but also for what they can contribute to our community.
+Students admitted to the Mount Access Program are chosen not only for what they may expect to gain from their time here but also for what they can contribute to our community.

-- Successful students will be awarded the opportunity to take one 3 credit course, tuition free, over the course of the next three years
+- Successful students will be given the opportunity to take one three-credit course, tuition free, over the course of the next three years.

 Interested in pursuing an undergraduate degree at the College of Mount Saint Vincent?
-Want to explore how the BRIDGE program can help you succeed?
+Want to explore how the MAP Program can help you succeed?
+Please contact: